 Yes, You Can Make Bacon Using Only Plants

 “But what about bacon?!?!?”
-A very common question/concern from people considering reducing or eliminating meat from their diet.
+This is a very common question/concern from people considering reducing or eliminating meat from their diet.
 But rest assured, you can still enjoy your favorite foods and flavors, made plant-based.

 Plant-based bacon will not exactly replace the meaty, fatty, porky flavor of bacon; but it doesn’t have to.
-Using eggplant, mushrooms, rice paper, and soy products lets you recreate and enjoy the essence and texture of bacon without the unhealthy baggage associated with pork bacon.
+Using eggplant, mushrooms, rice paper, and soy products lets you recreate and enjoy the essence and texture of bacon without the unhealthy baggage associated with it.

 This Monday, we challenge you to experiment with all the wonderful plant-based adaptions of bacon.
 Post your creations on Instagram, and let us know what types of dishes can benefit from a little bit of “bacon.”

 The inherent fattiness of coconut makes it an obvious non-meat substitute for bacon.
 Making vegan coconut bacon is as easy as tossing the unsweetened flakes in a mixture of liquid smoke, soy, and paprika, and baking in a hot oven until it dehydrates and gets crispy.
 Store in an air-tight container, and you’ve got “bacon” for the rest of the week.

 Cooking with eggplant can be intimidating, but this easy recipe for crispy eggplant bacon from The Minimalist Baker puts that fear to rest.
 Slicing the eggplant super thin before roasting helps recreates the crisp, satisfying chew of traditional bacon.

 Tempeh is a soy-based protein with a texture similar to meat.
 This recipe for tempeh bacon from I Heart Vegetables calls for marinating, steaming, and sautéing the tempeh until it becomes brown and crispy, just like bacon.